 Public Entertainment Licence, Section 89 permit (permission to erect a raised structure), SIA-licensed security, the use of Calton Hill and associated staff costs, van hire, stage hire, PA hire, toilets (oh so many toilets!), a portable cabin as a box office, additional crew to assist with the de-rig, 2-way radios, hydraulic lifts, body paint (as much as a small shop buys in a year, apparently), fencing, lighting, generators, web hosting, email hosting, office rent, paraffin, storage space, fire rope, diesel for the van, ticketing staff, poster and flyer printing and distribution, clean up of the Hill, and in other years we have or may have to pay for Police and road closures.

-We also pay for three essential part-time contractors to look after it all.
-We have an Event Co-ordinator, who spends his time doing lots of paperwork and keeping us all organised, a Communications Co-ordinator, who makes sure that you all hear about our festivals in time to buy your tickets, and a Site Safety Officer, our designated sensible person who keeps our events risk-free.
+We also pay for four essential part-time contractors to look after it all.
+We have a Festival Co-ordinator, who spends his time doing lots of paperwork and keeping us all organized, a Press and Communications Co-ordinator, who makes sure that you all hear about our festivals in time to buy your tickets, a Production and Site Coordinator, our designated sensible person who keeps our events risk-free, and A Front of House Coordinator, who makes themselves busy working to improve the ticket buyer experience.

 How else does Beltane Fire Society fund itself?

 Beltane Fire Society is a registered charity and tickets sold at our festivals are pretty much our only source of income.
-We do a couple of busks every year (one before Beltane and one before Samhuinn), we get the odd donation through the website, and in 2015 the lovely folk at Scotmid gave us some money toward craft materials for Family Beltane.
+We do a couple of busks every year (one before Beltane and one before Samhuinn), we get the odd donation through the website, and occasionally apply for funding/trust funds to make particular projects happen.
 We don’t receive money from the council (in fact, we pay some departments quite a bit of cash for various elements), or any external funders.

 Our Fundraising Guarantee to you